How to Make a Free Business Email Address

 Access webmail at HostGator

-You can choose the webmail application you want to use to access your mail account.
-Any will work fine.
+You can pick whichever webmail application you want to use to access your mail account.
+They all work fine.

 If you want to add your free business email account to your phone or PC, the instructions are further down on the same screen.